 Open science essentials in 2 minutes, part 4

 Preprint servers have been used for decades in physics, but are now becoming more common across academia.
-Preprints allow rapid dissemination of your research, which is especially important for early career researchers.
+Preprints allow rapid dissemination (and citation) of your research, which is especially important for early career researchers.
 Preprints can be cited and indexing services like Google Scholar will join your preprint citations with the record of your eventual journal publication.

 Preprints also mean that work can be reviewed (and errors-caught) before final publication.

 Your work is still available in preprint form, which means that there is a non-paywalled version and so more people will read and cite it.
 If you upload a version of the manuscript after it has been accepted for publication that is called a post-print.